CianMRoche/AstroWiki/Stars/Stars - Questions.md

 ## 21
 **What is meant by the "gravothermal collapse" of a globular cluster, and what can save the cluster from complete collapse?**
-Gravothermal collapse is an instability arising from negative heat capacity of self-gravitating systems.
+Gravothermal collapse is an instability arising from negative heat capacity of self-gravitating systems. !UNFINISHED (redo these notes with notebook summary in mind).

 1. Negative heat capacity:
   Assuming 3 degrees of freedom and ideal gas, can write for the average particle $$\rm{KE} = \frac{1}{2}m\bar{v}^2 = \frac{3}{2}kT$$and thus the total kinetic energy is $\frac{3}{2}NkT$.
 From the virial theorem we know $$E = -\, \langle\rm{KE}\rangle = -\frac{3}{2}NkT$$making clear that $\partial E/\partial T < 0$ ie a negative heat capacity.
 Thus when the system loses energy, the temperature increases and it gets hotter (to what systems does this <mark class="hltr-pink">not</mark> apply?).